rya-sge/access-denied/_posts/2022-10-31-proxy-contract-summary.md

 In principle, you can not have a constructor in your implementation contract

-If variables are initialied inside the constructor, the proxy has no way to see these values since :
+If variables are initialized inside the constructor, the proxy has no way to see these values since :

 - The constructor is not stored in the runtime bytecode, but only in the creation bytecode.
 - The implementation contract is not deployed in the context of the proxy.